WavebreakMediaMicro - Fotolia

 But that's not all -- the elephant in the room is how to determine if the current Figure 1 infrastructure can be improved upon by the Figure 2 infrastructure.
 What organization is going to make an investment in Figure 2 to determine if applications are booting up and responding more quickly?
 Such an investment won't be made without substantial planning and investigation.

 What you can do is regularly monitor the performance of servers, applications and network bandwidth and make incremental adjustments to achieve the best overall performance possible.
-These "adjustments" can include more powerful servers, increased memory and increased local and wide area network bandwidth.
+These "adjustments" can include more powerful servers, as well as increased memory and local and wide area network bandwidth.
 A few examples are to upgrade from 10/100 MB Ethernet to gigabit Ethernet, increase internet access speeds from 500 MBps to 10 GBps and investigate the availability of updated (i.e., faster) versions of critical applications.

 Being proactive is vital